symfony/ux/src/TwigComponent/doc/index.rst

 .. versionadded:: 2.7

+    #this part needs more calrification and an example of how to use it and why

     The ``add()`` method was introduced in TwigComponents 2.7.

 To add a custom Stimulus controller to your root component element: